groodymoloko/bamazon/README.md

 * Supervisors can view sales and profit by department and create new departments.

 ## NPM Modules & Files
-The following NPM modules and components are required by the application:
+The following NPM modules are required by the application:
 * mysql
 * inquirer
 * console.table